vinej/pyarchive/README.md

     To access information from other tasks on the same file you use this patterm [[task_name.column_name]]

-4: Loops: This option is used to run all tasks many time from a list of values with a maximum of 5 levels of loop.
+4: Loops: This option is used to run all tasks many time from a list of values with a maximum of 5 levels of loop (like for each)

         The internal loops are like that